 Computer viruses can damage your files and slow the overall speed at which your system operates.
-Spectrum recommends taking the following steps to repair and protect your computer from future infection.
+We recommend taking the following steps to repair and protect your computer from future infection:

 Scan your Computer for Viruses

 Antivirus software is used to remove malicious programs from your computer and prevent future infection.
 If you have antivirus software installed on your computer, download the latest virus definitions and security patches and then run a virus scan.
 If you don't have antivirus software installed or it's expired, an online virus scanner can be used to clean your computer.